-We first consider the phase connection diagram (origin to destination) shown in Figure 4.
-This diagram indicates which phases are used to move a vehicle through the intersection from any input to any output.
-(Note: a vehicle cannot leave on the same link from which it arrived.)
-This data is given to the signal-scheduling algorithm, along with phase compatibility information, in order for it to evaluate the size and weight of each queue.
+We first consider the phase connection diagram shown in figure 4.
+This diagram indicates which phases are used to mobilize a vehicle through the intersection from any input to any output.
+Note that a vehicle cannot leave on the same link from which it arrived.
+This data is given to the signal scheduling algorithm, along with phase compatibility information, in order for it to evaluate the size and weight of each queue.
 These weights reflect the service urgency of each queue.